Leaving a Series A Company to Join Thoughtful Automation

 The last thing your team needs is a shiny new piece of technology that doesn't actually solve a problem, so let's break it down.

 AP automation is a custom-programmed solution that automates the accounts payable process.
 This technology automates manual tasks like invoicing, purchase order matching, and reconciliation.
-Using a technology known as robotic process automation, or RPA, custom software programs, known as digital workers, click through the manual digital processes an accounts payable team normally would, but with an accuracy rate of 99.99%.
+Using a technology known as robotic process automation, or RPA, custom software programs, known as bots, click through the manual digital processes an accounts payable team normally would, but with an accuracy rate of 99.99%.

 Accounts payable automation reduces staff hours dedicated to the manual process of entering data.
 Automating these processes allows a company to free up its human capital to focus on more valuable tasks related to company growth.